-The show, the largest so far by Buffalo Obscura, will feature work by 18 photographers and artists.
+The show, the largest so far by Buffalo Obscura, featured work by 18 photographers and artists.
 Photographers include: Daniel Britt, Dan Cogliano, Julia DeMartinis, Chris Hawley, Molly Jarboe, Christina Laing, Lydia Maybee, Matthew McCarthy, Greg Meadows, Matthew Measer, Kate Stapleton Parzych, J-M Reed, Daniel Seiders, and Fr.
 Jud Weiksnar.
 The show will also feature visual artist Claudia Carballada, projection artists Dan Green and Jeremy Maxwell, and pianist Sarah Maybee, as well as special installations by Seiders and Reed.

 “This pop up will reflect the idea of the ‘big tent revival’—not a literal interpretation of an outdoor religious event, but the idea of a Buffalo revival that is broadly shared,” said Molly Jarboe, a Buffalo Obscura collaborator.
 “Transfiguration will be the backdrop for artists exploring a ‘big tent’ view of the city.”